Albert von Keller, Traurige Nachricht, ca. 1871, Oil on canvas, 62,5 x 53,5 cm, Kunsthaus Zürich, Gift from the estate of Dr. Oskar A. Müller.

 Keller witnessed spiritualist phenomena courtesy of the psychiatrist Albert Baron von Schrenck-Notzing.
 He registered the effects of suggestion on the human countenance and featured subjects of hypnotism in his paintings.
 At the turn of the 20th century the occult was the rage among all social classes, enthralling scientists the likes of the Curies and men of letters such as Thomas Mann, as well as melodramatic quacks.
 For his part, Keller painted subjects ranging from the legendary Italian medium Eusapia Palladino to the much-admired French somnambulist dancer Madeleine Guipet.
 When he joined Munich's newly founded Psychological Society in 1886, Keller had the opportunity to investigate the expressive and gestural symptoms of various levels of consciousness.
 His renderings of affective states considered unrepresentable in painting exposed his subjects to the public eye, but not to its mockery.

 Keller used his lavishly appointed residence as a model for extravagant interiors, whose composition and technique suggest the artist’s intellectual affinity with Félix Vallotton and the Nabis group.
-He was attracted to landscapes dense with atmosphere, into which he would introduce his figures.

 Keller’s first exhibitions were held in 1870.
 He visited France regularly and was a frequent participant in the Parisian salon, and in 1892 he co-founded the Munich Secession.
 The exhibition of 145 of his works organized by the Munich Association of Visual Artists in 1908 was an artistic and social happening.
 Although Keller was considered an important painter during his lifetime, however, his oeuvre retreated into obscurity after the artist’s death.
 Now, a century later in Zurich, the first comprehensive one-man museum show offers an opportunity to discover Keller’s work anew in all its sensual passion, ascetic evocativeness and mystical vision.